-LUMPSUM If the cutting authority is a cruise based competitive timber sale with a total exportable non-BCTS harvest volume, as published in the approved stumpage appraisal parameters.
+LUMPSUM If the cutting authority is a cruise-based competitive timber sale with a stand-as-a-whole rate, then LUMPSUM = 1, otherwise LUMPSUM = 0 approved stumpage appraisal parameters.

+NAHS Number of North American Housing Starts, as published in the total exportable non-BCTS harvest volume, as published in the approved stumpage appraisal parameters.

-EXPORTSHARE Rolling 12-month average of non-BCTS export volume divided by the approved stumpage appraisal parameters.
+EXPORTSHARE Rolling 12-month average of non-BCTS export volume divided by the

-CEDARCYPRESS The fraction of the coniferous cruise volume that is cedar and cypress.
+\CEDARCYPRESS The fraction of the coniferous cruise volume that is cedar and cypress.

 CEDARCYPRESS is in decimal form, rounded to 2 decimal places.